 Autonomy and feedback

 Employees nowadays want more autonomy and freedom in their work.
 They want to grow and experiment.
 This is the reason many companies offer clear predefined career paths and opportunities to engage in projects outside the normal job scope.
 This often results in more trust and a closer relationship between a manager and an employee.
-The focus is shifted to the deliverable results.
+The focus shifts to the deliverable results.
 Taking ownership of ideas and decisions is highly encouraged.
 The Dutch are famous for providing their employees with great autonomy which is epitomized in the ‘flat-hierarchy’ organizational structure.
 Many internationals choose to work in the Netherlands precisely for this reason.

 There is a global trend among younger generations to ask for regular feedback.
 Millennials and Gen Z are eager to learn, develop and contribute to society.
 To achieve this, they request frequent validation of their work and continuous support from the supervisor and teammates.